Unravelling Metastable Markovian Open Quantum Systems: Three-State Model

 \subsection{Committor and semi-Markov analysis}

-The shading in Fig.~\ref{fig:3_state:sphere_plot} shows the committor $C_D(\psi)$, computed numerically as the probability that a trajectory started in state $\psi$ reaches the dark phase before the bright phase. {(Recall Sec.~\ref{sec:metastable_classical_systems} for the definition of the committor, and see Sec.~\ref{sec:committor_for_reset} below for a discussion of its numerical computation.)} Since the system is a quantum reset process, it is convenient to take the core set of the bright phase ${\cal S}_B$ as the single point $|0\rangle$, so the hitting time for this set is the time of the first jump.
+The shading in Fig.~\ref{fig:3_state:sphere_plot} shows the committor $C_D(\psi)$.
+Recalling Sec.~\ref{sec:metastable_classical_systems}, this is the probability that a trajectory started in state $\psi$ reaches the dark phase before the bright phase.
+For any stochastic dynamics, the committor can always be estimated numerically by running many stochastic trajectories starting from $\psi$.
+However, Sec.~\ref{sec:committor_for_reset} derives a generic formula for the committor in quantum reset processes, which allows more efficient numerical estimation.
+The results of Fig.~\ref{fig:3_state:sphere_plot} use this more efficient method.

+It is convenient to take the core set of the bright phase ${\cal S}_B$ as the single point $|0\rangle$, so the hitting time for this set is the time of the first jump.
 For the dark phase we take ${\cal S}_D$ as a small ball around $|\varphi_a\rangle$.
-As discussed in Sec.~\ref{sec:metastable_classical_systems}, the committor can be used to identify the two phases within the Hilbert space: $C_D$ is large when $\psi$ is close to the dark phase, and small when it is far away (see also Sec.~\ref{sec:metastable_unravelled}, below).
+As discussed in Sec.~\ref{sec:metastable_classical_systems}, the committor can be used to identify the two phases within the Hilbert space: $C_D$ is large when $\psi$ is close to the dark phase, and small when it is far away.

-As explained in Sec.~\ref{sec:semi-Markov}, the jumps in this quantum reset process are semi-Markov: as long as at least one jump has taken place, the state $\ket{\psi_t}$ is restricted to the jumpless trajectory in Fig.~\ref{fig:3_state:length_IM}, and its position on this line only depends on the time $\tau$ since the last jump. {This means that after the first jump has taken place,} the unravelled dynamics can be reduced to a reset process for the random variable $\tau\in[0,\infty)$, or equivalently for $\log\tau$.
+As explained in Sec.~\ref{sec:semi-Markov}, the jumps in this quantum reset process are semi-Markov: as long as at least one jump has taken place, the state $\ket{\psi_t}$ is restricted to the jumpless trajectory in Fig.~\ref{fig:3_state:sphere_plot}, and its position on this line only depends on the time $\tau$ since the last jump. {This means that after the first jump has taken place,} the unravelled dynamics can be reduced to a reset process for the random variable $\tau\in[0,\infty)$, or equivalently for $\log\tau$.
 To illustrate this, Fig.~\ref{fig:3_state:SM_IM} shows the steady state probability distribution of $\log\tau$.
 It shows two peaks, which correspond to the two metastable phases.

 Within the semi-Markov representation, the committor becomes a function of $\tau$, shown in Fig.~\ref{fig:3_state:SM_committor}.
 Recalling that the committor $C_D$ is large for systems in the dark phase and small for those in the bright phase, we see that the bright phase corresponds to small $\tau$ and the dark phase to large $\tau$.
 The semi-Markov jump rate $w_{11}(\tau)$ is shown in Fig.~\ref{fig:3_state:length_IM}, parameterised as a function of distance along the jumpless trajectory.
 Metastability in this semi-Markov representation arises because $w_{11}(\tau)$ is large when $\tau$ is small, but decreases strongly for large $\tau$: this encapsulates the effect of shelving in the dark state.
 These results in the semi-Markov representation illustrate the advantage of the quantum reset process for analysis of quantum trajectories: a generic three-state quantum system has a dynamical evolution of $\ket{\psi_t}$ in a 3-dimensional Hilbert space, but the invariant measure and the basins of attraction of the phases can be analysed via a one-dimensional stochastic process for $\tau$.